1chiSensei/code-utilities/README.md

-# js-utils
+# code-utilities
-some javascript utils for your cod
+some javascript utils for your code